trupti1605/World-Happiness-report-/README.md

 ### Introduction
 - Data columns in the dataset

-Country              object
+1)Country                        object

-Happiness Rank      int64
+2)Happiness Rank                  int64

-Happiness Score     float64
+3)Happiness Score               float64

-Economy             float64
+4)Economy                       float64

-Family              float64
+5)Family                        float64

-Health              float64
+6)Health                        float64

-Freedom             float64
+7)Freedom                       float64

-Generosity          float64
+8)Generosity                    float64

-Corruption          float64
+9)Corruption                    float64

-Dystopia            float64
+10)Dystopia                     float64

-Job Satisfaction    float64
+11)Job Satisfaction             float64

-Region              object
+12)Region                       object

 - What is Dystopia?

 Dystopia is an imaginary country that has the world’s least-happy people.
 The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive width.

 ### Tasks performed